jspinak/brobot/docs/docs/01-getting-started/action-hierarchy.md

 This modular approach makes it easy to create custom complex behaviors while maintaining the benefits of type safety and clear intent provided by the ActionConfig architecture.

-## Conditional Action Chaining
+## Enhanced Conditional Action Chaining

-Brobot 1.1.0+ introduces the powerful `ConditionalActionChain` class for building sophisticated conditional execution flows.
+Brobot 1.1.0+ introduces the powerful `EnhancedConditionalActionChain` class for building sophisticated conditional execution flows.
 This provides a fluent API for creating complex action sequences with conditional branching, error handling, and retry logic.

+> **Note:** The original `ConditionalActionChain` class is now deprecated.
+Use `EnhancedConditionalActionChain` for all new development.

-### ConditionalActionChain Overview
+### EnhancedConditionalActionChain Overview

-The `ConditionalActionChain` class allows you to:
+The `EnhancedConditionalActionChain` class allows you to:
 - Chain actions with conditional execution based on previous results
 - Add fallback actions when primary actions fail
 - Implement retry logic with different strategies